 Satisfactory Academic Progress and Financial Aid

 To be eligible for federal, state or institutional aid students must make satisfactory progress, as defined by federal regulations, toward completion of their program of study.
 Portland State University monitors the student's course completion rate, which is the percentage of credits taken at PSU, or PSU plus transfer courses which have passing grades, according to the student level; grade point average for PSU courses, or PSU plus transfer courses, according to student level; and maximum time frame for PSU courses plus accepted transfer credits.
 The maximum time frame for undergraduate students is 270 attempted credits.
 The maximum time frame for post-baccalaureate students is 90 attempted credits.
-The maximum time frame for graduate students is established according to the degree or program being sought.
+The maximum time frame for graduate students is established according to the student's degree or program.

 Repeated coursework: students may only receive aid once for repeating a previously passed class; students may receive aid for multiple repeats of failed classes as long as they maintain compliance with satisfactory academic progress requirements.